 2. Closed, it is the same as a stick or a cane and can be used in the same way.
 Do not worry about stabbing an eye, use it as you would a stick.
 You don’t know how to do that?
-Go on line and find videos or a martial arts course that teaches it.
+Go online and find videos or a martial arts course that teaches it.
 Then train.
 [My comment: Effectiveness of your training is up to you.
-Some chose to be untrained and I don’t care for such.
+Some chose to be untrained, and I don’t care for such.
 See the below posts for info on video courses teaching how to use an umbrella in self-defense.

 3. Carried as a matter of course, you always have a weapon with you, even in places where other weapons are denied you.
 A simple cane is in the same category, but does not provide shelter in the rain.